 Identity theft occurs when someone uses your personal information to commit fraud.

-Identity theft can happen to anyone and is quickly becoming a major problem in our nation.
-Being a victim could cost you substantial time, money, and resources to clear your name.
-There are various ways fraudsters steal identities: steal your mail with personal information on it, call you pretending to be from your financial institution, or falsifying change of address documents.
+Identity theft can happen to anyone.
+Certainly, being a victim could cost you substantial time, money, and resources to clear your name.
+Unfortunately, there are various ways fraudsters steal identities.
+For example, they can steal your mail, call you pretending to be from your financial institution, or falsifying change of address documents.

 What can you do to prevent identity theft?